Arrabonae/Corn/README.md

 |Volume      |    Trading volume   |       Float or Int       |
 |Previous day open Interest      |    The total number of outstanding contracts that are held by market participants   |       Float or Int       |

 No transformation is required on the downloaded data.
-The Model can handle the outpot of Quandl as is.
+The Model can handle the output of Quandl as is.
 Data frequency is daily.

 ## Output